MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/backup-export-org-data.md

 > After the creation of a group in Kaizala, the data backup will be enabled only if the following three conditions are met:
 >- Organization admin has enabled backup in the Kaizala management portal.
 >- The group shared on Microsoft SharePoint has been created.
 Because the groups are created automatically on SharePoint, allow 10-15 minutes for provisioning of the group shared on SharePoint.
->- The group has at least one attachment sent on it for Microsoft SharePoint to provision the group.
+>- Repository for media backup will be created as soon as the first attachment is sent in a group.